meenakshi-koushik/helm-playground/kata-problem-statements.md

 Learn helm by completing challenges!

 Below is a graded list of problem statements with some hints to try out on a k8s cluster.
+Refer [Resources](resources.md) for some handy links with information helpful for solving these challenges.

 ### Ensure access to cluster and helm
 1. Identify version of `kubectl` installed on your system